Admitted vs. non-admitted insurance: What’s the difference?

-What are the main differences between admitted and non-admitted insurance carriers?
+What are the main differences between admitted and non-admitted insurance?
 How do you decide which option is best for your business?

 Table of Contents

-- What are the benefits of an admitted insurance product?
+- What are the benefits of admitted insurance?

-- What are the downsides of admitted carriers?
+- What are the downsides of admitted insurance?

-- What are the drawbacks of a non-admitted insurance company?
+- What are the drawbacks of a non-admitted insurance policy?

 - Insolvency and liquidation for admitted vs. non-admitted providers

-- Admitted vs. non-admitted insurance carrier: Which is better?
+- Admitted vs. non-admitted insurance: Which is better?

 - How Embroker can help